Kwu1010/webscraper/README.md

 Webscraper for Google
-Incorperates Twitter API for Tweets, Bearer Token Required For Module
+Incorperates Twitter API for Tweets, Bearer Token Required For Twitter Module